Large Scale Deployments

 Silent Installations for Unattended macOS Deployments

 For large scale or unattended deployments across multiple devices, use the PKG installer provided by Files.com.
-PKG files are designed for use with deployment and device management tools such as Munki, Jamf, SimpleMDM, Mosyle, Addigy, or Microsoft Intune.
+PKG files are designed for use with deployment and device management tools including Munki, Jamf, SimpleMDM, Mosyle, and Addigy.
 This format supports automated, scripted installations and is preferred for any environments where manual installation is impractical or where IT teams need to centrally manage application delivery.

 Refer to Apple’s documentation for guidance on deploying PKG files using your organization’s management platform.